dacostafrankaboagye/ALL_NOTES/MobileApp/andriodDev.md

  - For photographs and background images you should place them in the drawable-nodpi folder, which stops the resizing behavior.
  - you can use an Image composable to display an image.

+   Note
+   -  Select Density from the QUALIFIER TYPE drop-down list
+   -  Select No Density from the VALUE list.

 ## Grouping Resources

 - An example